Centers of Excellence

 Our Cytopathology Department is one of the leading laboratories in our country applies current state-of-the-art methods and features high precision equipment of latest technology.

-The laboratory can perform all cytological tests regarding every system of the human body, aiming at prevention, early diagnosis and follow-up of malignant and non-malignant diseases.
+The Department can perform all cytological tests regarding every system of the human body, aiming at prevention, early diagnosis and follow-up of malignant and non-malignant diseases.

 Cytological Examinations are concerning on: